rat10/nng/querying.md

 [TODO] no quotes around asserted literals - is that a good idea? and feasible?

-Just to clarify: graph literals that are transcluded without semantics modifiers have regular RDF semantics and  queried and the results are displayed like regular RDF data - because that's what they are - without any prepended semantics modifier.
+Just to clarify: graph literals that are included without semantics modifiers have regular RDF semantics and when queried the results are displayed like regular RDF data - because that's what they are - without any prepended semantics modifier.

 PROBLEM: how will the query engine know that some semantics is asserted or un-asserted?
 Will it have t look up the semantics' definition on the web?